imaginerio/omeka-s-docker/README.md

 This will deploy three Docker containers:

 - Container 1: mariadb (mysql)
-- Container 2: phpmyadmin (connected to container 1; run behind nginx/php)
+- Container 2: phpmyadmin (connected to container 1)
-- Container 3: omeka-s (connected to container 1; run behind apache/php)
+- Container 3: omeka-s (connected to container 1)

 With your browser, go to: